artshllk/playwright-metrics/README.md

 ## Categories (optional)

+This feature is optional and disabled by default.
+If you do nothing, pw-metrics behaves exactly like earlier versions.

 pw-metrics supports custom test categories so you can break down results in a way that matches your test strategy.
 Categories are optional — if you don’t configure them the tool behaves exactly the same as without them.

 You decide what a category means; the tool doesn't enforce naming or semantics.